-24. Qualified opinion and report on other legal and regulatory requirements - Misstatement: Disclosure of directors' and prescribed officers' remuneration not presented and reportable irregularity
+[Auditor's Signature] [Name of individual registered auditor] [Capacity if not a sole practitioner: e.g. Director or Partner] Registered Auditor [Date of auditor's report] [Auditor's address] 23.
+Qualified opinion and report on other legal and regulatory requirements - Misstatement: Disclosure of directors' and prescribed officers' remuneration not presented and reportable irregularity

 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 does not apply). - The directors' and prescribed officers' remuneration has been disclosed in aggregate and not individually as required by the Companies Act of South Africa.
+The audit is not a group audit (i.e. ISA 600 does not apply). - The directors' and prescribed officers' remuneration has been disclosed in aggregate and not individually as required by the Companies Act of South Africa.
 The auditor has interpreted the Companies Act of South Africa to require disclosure of such remuneration to be per each individual director and / or prescribed officer.
 The auditor has determined that it is practical to include the omitted disclosures in the auditor's report and the auditor has obtained sufficient appropriate audit evidence in this regard. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern. - Key audit matters have not been communicated. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
-The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa and has not identified a material inconsistency between the other information and the financial statements or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information. - The auditor has concluded that the matter above is material but not pervasive to the financial statements and a modified (i.e., "qualified") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
+The auditor has determined that the other information includes the Directors' Report prepared in terms of the Companies Act of South Africa. - The auditor has obtained all of the other information prior to the date of the auditor's reports and has not identified a material inconsistency between the other information and the financial statements or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information. - The auditor has concluded that the matter above is material but not pervasive to the financial statements and a modified (i.e. "qualified") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
 Reportable irregularity does affect the fair presentation of the financial statements.
 Report on other legal and regulatory requirements.